-The Ciénega de Santa Clara (the Ciénega) is the largest wetland (approximately 15,000 acres with emergent vegetation) on the Mexican portion of the Colorado River Delta that provides critical habitat for several wildlife species.
+The Ciénega de Santa Clara is the largest wetland (approximately 15,000 acres) in the Colorado River Delta and one of the largest within the entire Colorado River Basin that provides critical habitat for resident and migratory wildlife.
 The origins of the Ciénega date back to 1977 with the beginning of the disposal of brackish groundwater from the Wellton-Mohawk Irrigation and Drainage District in Arizona into the region now known as the Ciénega de Santa Clara.
-The Ciénega is a protected area managed by Mexico's Comisión Nacional de Areas Naturales Protegidas (National Commission on Protected Natural Areas).
-The Ciénega's vegetation is dominated by cattail (Typha domingensis) with some stands of common reed (Phragmites australis) and bulrush (Scirpus americanus).
-The Ciénega provides habitat for over 260 species of birds, including marsh birds, shorebirds, waterfowl, and migratory birds, as well as dozens of fish species.
-Two listed species inhabit the Ciénega: the Yuma Clapper Rail and the Desert Pupfish.
-Both are listed as endangered in the U.S., while the Pupfish is endangered and the Clapper Rail is threatened in Mexico.
-The Ciénega is also an important resource for the local economy for fishing, building materials and ecotourism,
+The Ciénega is a protected area managed by Mexico's CONANP.
+The Ciénega's vegetation is dominated by cattail, with some stands of common reed, and bulrush.
+These species of plants are tolerant of the saline conditions.
+The Ciénega has flourished under these conditions and benefited from the brackish discharges.